The advanced audio editor

 Translate → reach everyone

-Dub your recording into another language while keeping your own voice.
+Dub your recording into 12+ languages while keeping your own voice.
 One podcast, ad, or lesson — every audience, no re-recording, no new talent.

 Built for the work you actually do